Rahul is a video game addict. Some of his favorite games are "Red Dead Redemption 2" and "The Witcher 3."

-Developed by FromSoftware and published By Namco Bandai, the first iteration of this game quickly became a phenomenon across the globe.
-Everybody on the internet was talking about its hard to grasp gameplay mechanics and steep learning curve.
+Developed by FromSoftware and published by Namco Bandai, the first iteration of this game quickly became a phenomenon across the globe.
+Everybody on the internet was talking about its hard-to-grasp gameplay mechanics and steep learning curve.
 Still, people liked the whooping and kept coming back for more.
-It’s then the other publishers and developers realized that difficult games are the need of the time.

-Dark Souls series started a whole new genre of Soul-like games.
-Since its inception in 2011, the series has produced two more masterpieces, Dark Souls 2 and 3 respectively.
-I recommend you to check out the whole series.
-Try not to throw your controller in frustration.
+Since its inception in 2011, the series has produced two more masterpieces—Dark Souls 2 and 3, respectively.
+I recommend that you check out the whole series, but try not to throw your controller in frustration.
 Stick to it and as you get better, the game becomes so much more fun.

-Bloodborne is developed by the same minds who were behind Dark Souls series, and it shows in its hard but fun combat mechanics.
-If you have played the Dark Souls series, expect more of the same - blood, gore, and delightful mayhem.
+Bloodborne is developed by the same minds who were behind the Dark Souls series, and it shows in its hard but fun combat mechanics.
+If you have played the Dark Souls series, expect more of the same—blood, gore, and delightful mayhem.

-The enemy AI here is smarter, though.
+The enemy AI in this game is smarter, though.
 You can no longer take a slow-paced approach where you wait for the enemy to make mistakes.
 The shield will only come in handy if you're quick on your feet.
-Death is a given, but you’ll only add to the mounting frustration and disparity if you play passively.
+The occasional death is a given, but you’ll only add to the mounting frustration and disparity if you play passively.

 For the most part, the blend of horror and mystery works in favor of this hack and slash game.
-You’ll hack through various ugly creatures and infected villagers on your quest to find out the source of this mysterious epidemic, and maybe eradicate it.
-The steep learning curve can be vexing, but if you’re patient, its sublimity will sweep you under its mighty current.
-At its heart, Bloodborne is a deep, RPG-centric game wrapped in the exterior of gore and violence.
+You’ll hack through various ugly creatures and infected villagers on your quest to find the source of a mysterious epidemic . . . and hopefully, eradicate it.
+If you're patient and eager to learn, this game will reward you with its deep, RPG-centric game wrapped in the exterior of gore and violence.

 3. Dragon’s Dogma: Dark Arisen